marcelotduarte/cx_Freeze/doc/src/setup_script.rst

 .. list-table::
    :header-rows: 1
-   :widths: 200 600
+   :widths: 230 570
    :width: 100%

    * - option name
      - description
    * - .. option:: build_exe
-     - directory for built executables and dependent files, defaults to the value of the "build_exe" option on the build command (see above); note that using this option overwrite the corresponding option on the build command
+     - directory for built executables and dependent files, defaults to a directory of the form ``build/exe.[platform identifier].[python version]``
    * - .. option:: optimize
      - optimization level, one of 0 (disabled), 1 or 2
    * - .. option:: excludes